 “We believe the positioning recognizes our ongoing investment in enabling our widely deployed SAP® Enterprise Portal for the SAP Fiori® user experience as well as the new SAP HANA® Cloud Portal,” said Björn Goerke, EVP and head of SAP Products & Innovation Technology Division.
 “Our portal continues to be a key element of our integration strategy, helping existing and new customers of SAP Business Suite 4 SAP HANA (SAP S/4HANA) to boost their users’ efficiency through a single point of access to all their business processes, whether on premise or in the cloud.”

 For more information, visit the SAP News Center.
-Follow SAP on Twitter at @sapnews.
+Follow SuccessFactors and SAP on Twitter at @sapnews.

 SAP News Center press room; firstname.lastname@example.org

 *Gartner, “Magic Quadrant for Horizontal Portals,” published September 15, 2015 by Jim Murphy, Gene Phifer, Gavin Tay, and Magnus Revang.